 Youth Opportunities Unlimited recruits for you.

 Y.O.U. screens applicants and teaches them soft skills to ensure they are ready for their career-exploration experiences.
 All interns are high-achieving students who have the maturity —even at a young age— to be placed into a professional environment.

 The mentor-pairing process helps us align your organizational needs and opportunities with the career interests of a young person, which helps grow the future workforce.

 Funding for interns comes through Youth Opportunities Unlimited.

 Through the Cuyahoga County Family and Children First Council, all interns who successfully meet their internship requirements receive a stipend, and Y.O.U. manages tracking time and compensation for the intern.

 Liability for interns while at your work site is covered by Youth Opportunities Unlimited.
 When mentoring a Y.O.U. intern, Y.O.U. covers the liability, which means there are fewer hurdles to get an intern in the door and ready to work.

 Communicate with us about what their expectations are for their intern, first and foremost.
 This helps to ensure you get the best intern for your organization.

 Provide a safe and appropriate working environment.

 Provide a meaningful and challenging experience for interns.
 Y.O.U. gladly assists with this by establishing a scope of work for interns prior to any placements.
-The scope of work helps interns to get a meaningful experience, and also helps mentors and host organizations to find appropriate work for the intern.
+The scope of work helps interns gain a meaningful experience, and helps mentors and host organizations find appropriate work for the intern.